shirleytruffierblanc/PhoneNumberFilter_Program/README.md

 cd PhoneNumberFilter_Program/
 ```

-You can verify if this files are inside the workspace folder :
+You can verify if this files are inside the PhoneNumberFilter_Program folder :
 ```
 ls
 ```